HEMP (Cannabis Sativa)

 Per hectar the yields in Finland range typically between 500–1 000 kg (depending on the soil type with large variance).
 Soft soil with organic matter is the best for hemp.

-Hemp cultivation seeds are never treated with industrial chemicals (i.e. against mold).
+In Finland hemp cultivation seeds are never treated with industrial chemicals (i.e. against mold).

 If you are interested in cultivating hemp as contact farmer, contact us.